rpmcruz/objdetect/README.md

 # objdetect
-Light-weight and versatile one-stage object detection framework
+Lightweight and versatile one-stage object detection framework.

 ## Introduction

 I am a post-doc at FEUP (University of Porto) working on perception for autonomous driving ([THEIA project](https://noticias.up.pt/u-porto-bosch-projeto-de-investigacao-28-milhoes-de-euros/)).
 I developed this one-stage object detection framework because existing frameworks, such as [detectron2](https://github.com/facebookresearch/detectron2), are either for two-stage models or are not versatile and simple enough to adapt for new models.
 At the very least, I hope this package is educational for someone learning object detection.

-Let me know if you have success or need help to use this package for your project. -- [Ricardo Cruz](mailto:rpcruz@fe.up.pt)
+Let me know if you have success or need help using this package for your project. -- [Ricardo Cruz](mailto:rpcruz@fe.up.pt)

 ## Install